 This post summarizes the ESPIRiT algorithm for estimating coil sensitivies in MRI.
-It took me months to fully grasp the theory behind it.
+It took me months to grasp the theory behind it.

 A short introduction